anton-vinogradov/yardstick-optane-challenge/README.md

 What it finally means:
 - Optane as fast as good SSD (Optane usage as SSD gives you no additional boost).
 - Optane should be used via PMDK to gain a real boost (we did some PMDK checks and found a boost is possible).

+# PMDK check
+To check the performance boost gained by Ignite PMDK plugin we're going to develop, we created a special benchmark 'puts', which compares puts speed at the in-memory, SSD, and Optane (both with FSYNC WAL mode).
+Current results (without PMDK plugin):